ChinmayJoshi1412/ChinmayJoshi1412/README.md

-### Hi there, I am a pre-final year student at Vellore Institute of Technology, Bhopal pursing my Bachelor's in Computer Science and
-Engineering.
-I am a budding android developer.
+### Hi there, I am a pre-final year student at Vellore Institute of Technology, Bhopal pursing my Bachelor's in Computer Science and Engineering.
+I am an Android Developer proficient in technologies such as Android SDK and Flutter SDK.
-- 🔭 I’m currently working on my android app development skills
-- 🌱 I'm currently learning firebase

 <!--
 **ChinmayJoshi1412/ChinmayJoshi1412** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.